SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 The reason for this change is that changing the values of these properties would break previous application binaries.

+How will users be affected?
+If the user is hosting an application with a key and a binary with a manifest matching the respective key, and if the key in the application is changed, the binary will no longer work.

 ### Security changes